Penis disorders can cause pain and affect a man's sexual function and fertility. Read about the types of problems, including symptoms and treatments.

 Trichomoniasis

-What causes sexually transmitted diseases (STDs)?
+What causes sexually transmitted infections (STIs)?

-STDs can be caused by bacteria, viruses, and parasites.
+STIs can be caused by bacteria, viruses, and parasites.

-Who is affected by sexually transmitted diseases (STDs)?
+Who is affected by sexually transmitted infections (STIs)?

-Most STDs affect both men and women, but in many cases the health problems they cause can be more severe for women.
-If a pregnant woman has an STD, it can cause serious health problems for the baby.
+Most STIs affect both men and women, but in many cases the health problems they cause can be more severe for women.
+If an STI is passed to a baby, it can cause serious health problems.

-What are the symptoms of sexually transmitted diseases (STDs)?
+What are the symptoms of sexually transmitted infections (STIs)?

-STDs don't always cause symptoms or may only cause mild symptoms.
+STIs don't always cause symptoms or may only cause mild symptoms.
 So it is possible to have an infection and not know it.
-But you can still pass it on to others.
+And even without symptoms, STIs can still be harmful and may be passed on during sex.

-If there are symptoms, they could include
+If there are symptoms, they could include:

 Unusual discharge from the penis or vagina